Tag Archives: Angele Jurgelytyte

 Alvitas is about fifteen miles from Gizai.
 It took Angele most of the day to walk there.
 She passed a prisoner of war camp crowded with Soviet soldiers captured by the Wehrmacht.
 One of them asked her for bread but she turned her head away.
 His war had amounted to little and ended in nothing.
 When she got to her aunt’s farm the sun was close to setting.

 “I lived with my aunt for the next three years, until the Russians came again, and we had to run to Germany.
 I never went back home, except to visit, as a guest.
 I loved my father, and my brothers and sister, but I couldn’t go back.”
 When Angele woke up early the next morning, she had a new home and a new mother.
 “She was my parent now.
 They were my family.”
 She helped her aunt make breakfast.
 There was strong black tea at the table.
-The first frost wasn’t far away, but that morning it was an Indian summer.
+The first frost wasn’t far away, but that morning was an Indian summer morning.

 A version of this story appeared in Draugas News.